By Last Updated: June 11th, 2026

 • Ashes must never be left in a container or scattered near beaches, swimming areas, or public shoreline spaces.

 While cremated remains are not hazardous, agencies are cautious about how they affect public perception.
-If a specific lake or river holds deep personal significance, you may contact the governing body to inquire about special permission—but these approvals are rare and usually come with strict conditions.
+However, if a specific lake or river holds deep personal significance, you may contact the governing body for special permission.
+But unfortunately, these approvals are rare and usually come with strict conditions.

 Ocean Waters (Under California and Federal Law)

-Ocean scattering is more widely permitted and follows two sets of rules: state rules for waters within 3 nautical miles of shore, and federal EPA rules for scattering beyond that distance.
+Ocean scattering is more widely permitted and follows two sets of rules: state rules for waters within three nautical miles of shore, and federal EPA rules for scattering beyond that distance.

 Within 3 Nautical Miles (California Waters)